jgomezgadea/imus_test/README.md

 # imus_test
-ROS package for test the precision of the IMUs
+ROS package to test the precision of the IMUs